klaby/rxjs/README.md

 # rxjs

-Reactive Programming Studies with RXJS
+Reactive Programming Studies with RXJS.

+## Whats is reactive programming?

+It is a data flow and state propagation oriented programming model or paradigm.

+## Pillars

+...

+## ReactiveX

+...

+### Observer Pattern

+...

+### Iterator Pattern

+...

+### Functional Programming

+...